Ergodicity and Measurements In Static and Dynamic Light Scattering: CONCLUSION

 \section{CONCLUSION}

 In general, the nano-particles are made through chemical reactions to form cross-linked soft particles or hyper-branched chains with a three dimensional network structure and have different density and different optical characteristics at different parts.
-However our experiments reveal that the long time average data of scattered intensity can be perfectly described by homogeneous spherical model.
-Based on the size distribution obtained using the SLS or TEM technique and the relation between the static and hydrodynamic radii, all the calculated and measured values of $g^{\left( 2\right) }\left( \tau \right) $ investigated are also consistent perfectly.
-Since the the long time average scattered intensity of non-homogeneous spherical nano-particles can be perfectly described by homogeneous spherical model, therefore the phenomenons of ergodicity happen in our experiments.
+However, our experiments reveal that the long time average data of scattered intensity can be perfectly described by the homogeneous spherical model.
+Based on the size distribution obtained using the SLS or TEM technique and the relation between the static and hydrodynamic radii, all the calculated and measured values of $g^{\left( 2\right) }\left( \tau \right) $ investigated are also consistent.
+Since the the long time average scattered intensity of non-homogeneous spherical nano-particles can be described by homogeneous spherical model, therefore the phenomenons of ergodicity happen in our experiments.
+Since the root mean square radius of gyration ${\left\langle {R_g}^2\right\rangle}^{1/2} $ is an optical weight size and the apparent hydrodynamic radius are determined by optical and hydrodynamic characteristics of different size nano-particles together, the dimensionless shape parameter $\rho =\left\langle R_{g}^{2}\right\rangle ^{1/2}/R_{app,h}$ has also lost the physical significance to judge the shape of nano-particles.